Skip to main content

 • Future: More models arriving in 2026-2027 will increase competition and potentially lower prices further

-The budget Chinese EV segment is rapidly evolving, with new models, improved specifications, and competitive pricing making electric mobility more accessible than ever.
-Whether you choose the ultra-budget Leapmotor T03 or step up to the value-leading MG4 Standard, you’re getting modern EV technology at prices that make sense for budget-conscious buyers.
+The budget Chinese EV segment is evolving fast.
+Whether you go ultra-budget with the Leapmotor T03 or step up to the MG4 Standard, you’re getting modern EV technology at prices that make sense.

 This guide was last updated in January 2026.
 Prices, availability, and incentives may change.
 Please verify current information with official sources and local dealers.